US Cash Products-Chicago gasoline up on refinery outages

 Cycle 46 conventional M2 gasoline was seen done at 9.00 cents under September RBOB futures, flat with Thursday's levels.

-Cycle 46 61-grade ultra-low sulfur diesel was seen done at 2.60 and 2.80 cents over the September heating oil screen,up a quarter cent.
+Cycle 46 61-grade ultra-low sulfur diesel was steady, seen done at 2.60 cents over the September heating oil screen.

 Cycle 46 54-grade jet fuel was pegged at 4.75/5.75 cents over, up a quarter cent.